fangfufu/slider-game/README.md

 This program solve this class of puzzle: https://en.wikipedia.org/wiki/15_puzzle, the puzzle size can be arbitarily large.

+Minimal recommended resolution: 1024x768

+- To launch the GUI, run ``slide_game_gui``, click the number adjacent to the blank button to move the blank button around.
 - To generate a puzzle, run ``gen_puzzle``.
 - To solve a puzzle, run ``solve_puzzle``.
-- To launch the GUI, run ``slide_game_gui``, click the number adjacent to the blank button to move the blank button around.
-Note that these are functions.

 ## License